capsidjs/capsid/README.md

 - `get(name, element)`
   - Gets the coelement instance from the given element.
 - `install(capsidModule, options)`
-  - installs the capsid module with the options.
+  - installs the capsid module with the given options.

 ## `def(name, constructor)`